ahmadsattar750/Task-Parse/README.md

 Task Parse is a small web app that lets instructors post coding assignments and lets students submit their code through a built-in editor.
 Before a submission is actually saved, a custom **parser/checker** looks at the code and tells the student what is missing (required keywords, basic structure, language-specific rules, etc.).

-I built this on purpose to stay **simple and readable** so I can comfortably walk through every line during the viva, instead of hiding behind a big framework.

 ---